 The ruling is certain to be appealed.
 In the meantime, six more states have federal approvals to move forward with work requirements and ten states are waiting for approvals.
 It remains to be seen whether the federal government will come up with a new rationale on which to base continued approval of work requirements and other cuts to coverage.

 While today’s news is encouraging, we will continue to monitor states that have approvals to impose work requirements.
 If those states press on to implementation, it will be critical to monitor how the requirements impact beneficiaries in terms of coverage losses and the negative health outcomes that result from such losses.

-Jean Accius is Vice President for the Long-Term Services and Supports & Livable Communities Group in the AARP Public Policy Institute
+Jean Accius is Vice President for the Long-Term Services and Supports & Livable Communities Group at the AARP Public Policy Institute.

 Kelly Bagby is Vice President for Litigation on Health, Housing, and Human Services, AARP Foundation.